epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ## Datasets
 <p align="justify">
 <ol>
 <li><strong>Full CoronaWiki article list</strong>.
-Provided by Shay Nowick, Sr. Data Scientist at Wikimedia Foundation.
-This dataset contains all COVID-related article titles in 175 languages.
+We plan to analyze more countries that the dataset provided in the ADA course.
+Therfore,Shay Nowick, Sr. Data Scientist at Wikimedia Foundation, provided us the full dataset: it contains all COVID-related article titles in 175 languages.
 The COVID-related articles were identified using the pagelinks to the articles "COVID-19" or "COVID-19 Pandemic".
 Before receiving the dataset, we started building a script to scrape all the information from Wikipedia.
 See the incomplete pipeline in <strong> FILE NAME HERE </strong>.
 <ul>
     <li>Languages with less than 10 articles are removed: 60 remaining languages.</li>
     <li>Languages that are not specific to a country (ex.
 English, Spanish) are removed in a second phase : <strong>À compléter</strong> remaining languages.</li>
-    <li>We will then use the articles titles of this dataset to download all pageviews statistics using the Wikipedia REST API and thus create our dataset needed to answer our research questions.</li>
+    <li>We will then use the articles titles of this dataset to download all pageviews statistics using the Wikipedia REST API and thus create the dataset needed to answer our research questions.</li>
 </ul></li>
 <li><a href="https://www.google.com/covid19/mobility/"><strong>Google Mobility</strong></a>: Provided in the scope of the ADA course, this dataset contains a mobility score for every country categorized by 6 different places.
 We will extract the data for our countries of interests in which we seek to analyze the mobility behavior.</li>
 <li><a href="https://ourworldindata.org/trust"><strong>Population Trust</strong></a>: <strong>à compléter</strong></li>